mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 ## City Wards

-Castrobancla is a sprawling city, covering several square kilometres.
+Castrobancla is a sprawling city, covering several square kilometers.
 The city is divided into a total of twenty-five districts or Wards, ranging from opulent upper-class establishments such as Watertown down to barely-functioning slums such as the mostly-human Apetown shanty.

 Some areas are virtually abandoned and left for the encroaching desert.